JetBrains/intellij-sdk-docs/basics/architectural_overview/virtual_file.md

 ## How do I extend VFS?

-To provide an alternative file system implementation (for example, an FTP file system), implement the [`VirtualFileSystem`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFileSystem.java) class (most likely you'll also need to implement `VirtualFile`), and register your implementation as an [application component](/basics/plugin_structure/plugin_components.md).
+To provide an alternative file system implementation (for example, an FTP file system), implement the [`VirtualFileSystem`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFileSystem.java) class (most likely you'll also need to implement `VirtualFile`), and register your implementation via `com.intellij.virtualFileSystem` extension point (2019.2 and later) or [application component](/basics/plugin_structure/plugin_components.md) for earlier versions.

 To hook into operations performed in the local file system (for example, when developing a version control system integration that needs custom rename/move handling), implement [`LocalFileOperationsHandler`](upsource:///platform/analysis-api/src/com/intellij/openapi/vfs/LocalFileOperationsHandler.java) and register it via `LocalFileSystem.registerAuxiliaryFileOperationsHandler()`.